deglan-rivas/interview_blumsaf/CHALLENGE.md

-This web application uses the [Random User API](https://randomuser.me) to get user data (name, last name, and email) and show it on the default page.
-It's a straightforward application, but it can be improved.
+This serverless app is invoked when an AWS ApiGateway receives a GET /customers request.
+It uses the [Random User API](https://randomuser.me) to get user data (name, last name).

 Challenges:
 * The Random User API contains the user's phone number.
-Change the code to include in the default page also the phone number.
+Change the code to include in the API response also the phone number.
 * Identify ways to change the code to improve its quality.

 The results will be evaluated during the interview.